JacquelineCl/group_project/README.md

 ## Presentation
 * Selected topic:
-  * Primary care physician availability by zip code
+  * Health Care Disparities - Primary Care Access Analysis
 * Reason for selecting this topic:
   * Because meaningful access to a primary care physician can help reduce health care disparities.
 This research could be useful for anyone attempting to reduce health care disparities, like universities, businesses, and non-profits to help improve access to a primary care physician in underserved areas.
 * Description of data sources listed below
 * Questions to answer with the data:
-  * Are there are zip codes in the United State that will be underserved (less than 5 per population) or overserved (more than 150 per population) by primary care physicians?
+  * Are there are counties in the United State that will be underserved (less than 5 per population) by primary care providers in the United States?
+  * Are there any other factors that impact availability, like income, region, or population?

 ## GitHub
 * Communication Protocols: Communicate via Slack and meet in person when needed